FabianVegaA/sigmaF/README.md

 The SigmaF project seeks to create a new programing language in the functional paradigm inspired by languages like Haskell, Python, JavaScript, and Rust.

-It is an interpreted language with its interpreter fully built using Python 3.8.
+It is an interpreted language fully built using Python 3.8.

 ## Install

-It has been implemented for the moment only REPL, but you can execute a file with extension ' *.sf* ' inside of it.
+It has been implemented only in REPL for the moment , but you can execute a file with the ' *.sf* ' extension inside of it.

 ### For install the REPL you must:

-1. Clone the repositorie in your machine.
+1. Clone the repository in your machine.

 2. Create a virtual enviroment.